Ahmedlag/bcvtc/README.md

 <pre>
 # BCVTC API

-this PHP file contains multiple classes that help building request and posting them to the BCVTC API.
+this PHP file contains multiple classes that help building requests and posting them to the BCVTC API.

 ---------------EXAMPLES-----------------